Wyliemaster/gddocs/docs/resources/server/friendrequest.md

 ## Friend Request

-One of the features in Geometry Dash is the friend system which allows players to add each other as a friend
+One of the features in Geometry Dash is the friend system which allows players to add each other as a friend.
+It is part of a poorly developped social System in which players can send messages to each other.

 #### Friend Request Structure